RHElements/rhelements.github.io/docs/create-a-rhelement/step-1.md

 The generator will ask you a series of questions to set up your project.

 1. Your element name:
-  - Your element name needs to be lowercase and should contain at least one hyphen.
+  - Your element's name should be lowercase and needs to contain at least one hyphen.
 For rules on naming custom elements, refer to the W3C [Custom Elements Working Draft](https://www.w3.org/TR/custom-elements/#valid-custom-element-name).
   - Red Hat prefixes elements with `rh-` for global components and then namespaces web property specific ones like `cp-` for the Customer Portal.
 However, prefix your elements with whatever fits your project.
   - As an example, we'll create `rh-your-element`.